aaronbloomfield/pdr/labs/lab10/index.md

 ![](prelab-tree.png)

 Below is an equivalent version of the same file.
-Note that the characters are not in the same order in the previous example, the whitespace for the middle part is quite different, the English explanation in the third part says the same thing but in a different format, and the particular prefix codes are different (but note that the lengths are the same).
+Note that the characters are not in the same order in the previous example, the whitespace for the middle part is quite different, the English explanation in the third part says the same thing but in a different format, and the particular prefix codes are different (but their lengths are the same).

 ```
 d 11
-c 101
+c 100
-b 100
+b 101
 a 0
 ----------------------------------------
 1           1
-10001
+10101
-0 1 0 0 1 1
+0 0 0 0 1 1
 ----------------------------------------
 Compression ratio: 4.31
 The Huffman tree cost: 1.85 bits per character